 LifeLock, Inc. (NYSE: LOCK)Wed, 03/05/2014 - 17:20 — Webmaster

-If you are a member of the class, you may, no later than May 5, 2014, request that the Court appoint you as lead plaintiff of the class.
+If you are a member of the class, you may, no later than September 21, 2015, request that the Court appoint you as lead plaintiff of the class.
 A lead plaintiff is a representative party that acts on behalf of other class members in directing the litigation.
 In order to be appointed lead plaintiff, the Court must determine that the class member's claim is typical of the claims of other class members, and that the class member will adequately represent the class.
 Under certain circumstances, one or more class members may together serve as "lead plaintiff."
 Your ability to share in any recovery is not, however, affected by the decision whether or not to serve as a lead plaintiff.
 You may retain Ryan & Maniskas, LLP or other counsel of your choice, to serve as your counsel in this action.